The Nelson conjecture and chain rule property: Introduction

 By Theorem~\ref{chain-rule} for $p\ge 2$ the CRP$_\infty$ holds without any further assumptions on $\ve$, while by Theorem~\ref{uniqueness-criterea} uniqueness of bounded weak solutions to \eqref{continuity-equation}--\eqref{continuity-equation-initial-condition} is equivalent to the weak Sard property of $f$.
 This highlights that the chain rule property (CRP$_\infty$) is strictly weaker than the renormalization property~(RP$_\infty$).

-One of the main difficulties we face in proving the above theorems is the lack of continuity of the stream function $f\in W^{1,2}(\R^2)$.
-Nevertheless, it has fine quasi-continuity properties, for example, all the connected components of the levels sets are still closed (see, e.g., Proposition~\ref{constancy-on-essential-levelsets}\,).
-Another important tool that we use is the decomposition of $f$ into the sum of monotone components $f_i$ (see Theorem~\ref{thm:BT}, which is a~modification of results from~\cite{BT,BonicattoGusev2021} for the Sobolev setting).
-Reduction of the basic statements to the monotone case allows us to simplify the arguments significantly.
-In particular, we prove that~(\ref{div(rho v)=0}) holds iff $\rho\equiv\const$ on almost all level sets of~$f$ (see Proposition~\ref{div-monotone-no-rhs}).
-Let us emphasize, that this is not the case when $p<2$, and this fact plays the key role in the construction of Nelson-type counterexamples, see Proposition~\ref{ex-n}\,).

-The criterion in Theorem~\ref{uniqueness-criterea} needs more subtle technique.
-In the approach of Alberti, Bianchini and Crippa equation \eqref{continuity-equation} is foliated into a family of one-dimensional equations in three steps: first, the equation is foliated into the equations on the level sets of $f$; second, for almost every level set the corresponding equation is foliated into the equations on the connected components; third, the equation on each connected component is rewritten using its parametrization.
-The difficulty in our setting is that $f$ is no longer Lipschitz, but Sobolev (more precisely, $W^{1,p}(\R^2)$) and therefore the second step cannot be repeated because of the failure of the Sobolev embedding for $p=2$.
-Indeed, continuity of~$f$ was substantially used e.g. in \cite[\S 2.8]{ABC_2013_LipSard} and \cite[Lemma 3.8]{ABC_2014}, but for $p=2$ the level sets of $f$ may even fail to be closed.
-In order to overcome this difficulty we use the above-mentioned decomposition of $f$ into the sum of monotone components~$f_i$.
-This allows us, roughly saying, to interchange the first two steps of Alberti, Bianchini and Crippa: first we split equation \eqref{div(rho v)=0} into similar equations with $\ve$ replaced by $\ve_i = \nabla^\perp f_i$.
-Second, each of those equations is foliated into the one-dimensional equations on the \emph{essential} level sets of $f_i$, which are the essential boundaries of the superlevels of $f_i$ and, by the results of Ambrosio, Caselles, Masnou and Morel \cite{ACMM_2001}, turn out to be closed simple curves up to subsets with negligible length.
-In order to consider \eqref{continuity-equation} instead of \eqref{div(rho v)=0}, we integrate it with respect to time and consider the corresponding non-homogenious version of \eqref{div(rho v)=0} with nonzero right-hand side.
+Now, let us describe the new ideas that need to be brought to the proof of this result in comparison with~\cite{ABC_2014}.
+One of the main difficulties, of course, is that in our case the stream function~$f\in W^{1,2}(\R^2)$ can be discontinuous.
+Indeed, in the approach of Alberti, Bianchini and Crippa, when $f$ is Lipschitz, equation \eqref{continuity-equation} (and, similarly, its steady version \eqref{div(rho v)=0}) is foliated into an equivalent family of one-dimensional equations in three steps: \begin{enumerate} \item the equation is foliated into the equations on the level sets of $f$; \item for almost every level set the corresponding equation is further foliated into the equations on the connected components of the~level set; \item the equation on each nontrivial connected component (which is a closed simple Lipschitz curve) is rewritten using its parametrization. \end{enumerate} The second step relied on closedness of the level sets of $f$, which is a consequence of continuity of~$f$, see \cite[\S 2.8]{ABC_2013_LipSard} and \cite[Lemma 3.8]{ABC_2014}.
+But the level sets of a bounded function from $W^{1,2}(\R^2)$ may fail to be closed for an interval of values.
+For a concrete example, one can consider the function